yuanshunning/pickit-docs/docs/robot-integrations/fanuc/index.rst

 following on the robot Teach Pendant:

-**C1\_CONNECTED** is **shown** in the top status barVerify on the Pick-it interface
+**C1\_CONNECTED** is **shown** in the top status barVerify on the Pickit interface

 |image12|

-You can verify the connection from within the Pick-it web interface by checking if there is a checkmark next to the robot status label in the top bar.
+You can verify the connection from within the Pickit web interface by checking if there is a checkmark next to the robot status label in the top bar.